Case Transfer Criteria and Procedures

 Whenever a case moves from a CSW to another CSW, including within an office, Case Transfer Criteria applies, unless other arrangements are made between impacted managers.
 It is important that the sending and receiving offices communicate clearly with each other about the needs of the family and child in order to ensure the following:

-• Case transfer is in the child's best interest
+• Case transfer is in the child's best interest;

-• A case is transferred promptly.
+• A case is transferred promptly;

-• A child receives seamless services.
+• A child receives seamless services; and

 • The safety of the child is maintained.